Trans Labrador Highway

 The gravel along this highway was smooth and well packed, nothing like the gravel in Patagonia.
 I wish I had stopped in Patagonia to take a closer look at the gravel, but I'm guessing it would have looked like a river bottom because it was like riding on marbles - nothing like this highway.

-Although it would be difficult to cross the Churchill River river by foot today, prior to the dam, I'll bet this was a raging river - nearly impossible to cross.
+At it's current size the Churchill River would be difficult to cross without the bridge.
+Prior to the dam, I'll bet this was a raging river - nearly impossible to cross.

 The town of Churchill Falls has one gas station, a restaurant, and a bar.
 It serves the people that work at the generator station.
 After lunch, I was off for the push to Goose Bay.